 \section{Related Work}

-\myparagraph{Vector Quantization} Vector Quantization (VQ) maps continuous inputs to discrete tokens in a codebook and has been widely used in image, video, and audio generation~\cite{chung2020vector}.
+\myparagraph{Vector Quantization} Vector Quantization (VQ) maps continuous inputs to discrete tokens in a codebook and has been widely used in image, video, and audio generation~\cite{chung2020vector, fifty2024restructuring, tang2022avqvc}.
 This success has motivated efforts to extend VQ to graph data.
-For example, VQ-GNN~\cite{ding2021vqgnn} and VQGraph~\cite{yang2023vqgraph} apply VQ in supervised node classification tasks for embedding compression.
-However, their fully supervised training deviates from the original unsupervised training scheme of VQ.
+For example, VQ-GNN~\cite{ding2021vqgnn} and VQGraph~\cite{yang2023vqgraph} apply VQ for embedding compression, but their fully supervised training deviates from the original unsupervised training scheme of VQ~\cite{chen2021incremental,yu2021ortho}.
 More recently, GFT pretrains VQ by reconstructing graph features to utilize the learned codebook as transferable vocabulary across tasks and domains~\cite{wang2024gft}.
 GQT employs residual VQ to tokenize graphs for vanilla transformers, alleviating manual architectural bias in graph transformers~\cite{wang2025learning}.
 While both methods demonstrate promising applications of Graph VQ, they overlook the issue of codebook collapse, which undermines the generalization of learned tokens.
-HQA-GAE introduces a hierarchical VQ with annealing for codeword selection, improving performance on graph tasks~\cite{zeng2025hgvq}.
+HQA-GAE introduces a hierarchical VQ, improving performance on graph tasks~\cite{zeng2025hgvq}.
 Nevertheless, it does not effectively resolve the non-differentiability of VQ and lacks a formal analysis of codebook collapse.